 4. Surround yourself with the right people

 Who you surround yourself with can make or break your ability to chase your dreams.
 First, you need to be mindful of the people who hinder your goals and dreams.
 These are the toxic people in your life who bring you down and don’t support you.
+(Learn more about moving on from a toxic relationship).

 Maybe they don’t have their own dreams and don’t want to see you achieve yours.
 Whatever the reason for their negativity, you need to get rid of those people in order to succeed.